ilex-paraguariensis/yerbamate/README.md

 ## Examples

-Please check out the [examples repo](https://github.com/ilex-paraguariensis/examples/) for examples of pytorch lightning, keras and jax.
+Please check out the [examples repo](https://github.com/ilex-paraguariensis/examples/) for examples of PyTorch Lightning, Keras and Jax.

 ### What is the Maté standard?
-Maté enforces modularity and seperation of three basic components of a deep learning project: models, trainers(optional), and data loaders.
+Maté enforces **modularity** and seperation of three basic components of a deep learning project:
+- models,
+- trainers(optional),
+- data loaders.
 Each model, data loader and trainer should be a module inside its respective folder.
 This allows for out-of-the-box sharing of models, data loaders, and trainers between Maté projects.

 An example of a the foolder structure of a maté project is shown below: